 Meme researcher Delores Locascio writes, “Some memes brush against reality.
 How many have we seen involving Monte Albán?
 Princess Nica is the latest of many.
 This ceremonial altar has several hundred carvings known as Danzantes.
 The first archeologists to discover the site assumed the figures were dancing.
 In a sense they were.
 The Zapotecs depicted rival chieftains being tortured to death, many castrated.
 That wasn’t a symbolic flower carved between the legs of one figure; it was blood gushing from a hole.
 Several of the stones depict women with strange objects protruding from their eyes.
 Archeologists assumed from their vestments and jewels that they were priestesses.
 As we’ve seen, others claim they were entities the Zapotecs encountered in mirrors and made sacrifices to (until they ran out of victims).”

 “Schrodinger’s Dachshund is more like a collection of mysteriously connected stories than a conventional novel.
 Jablonski’s lyrical prose turns creepy during the second-person POV parts.
-What’s it about?
-You find yourself in the Bosch-like parallel universe of Cudahy, Wisconsin.
+Enter the Bosch-like parallel universe of Cudahy, Wisconsin.
 Good luck.
-Jablonski doesn’t hold your hand.
-It’s like he’s sharing as much as he can, hoping you’ll figure it out because he can’t.
+Jablonski doesn’t hold your hand, like he’s sharing as much as possible, hoping you’ll figure it out.
 This has a way of making these characters come alive.
 Highly recommended, but this taste is acquired.
 Not to be mistaken for genre espionage or sci-fi (or anything).
 This is plain weird!
 Magic anti-realism?
 Backhanded compliment time.
 It’s a showcase for Jablonski’s freaky powers of description.
-It’s a dark, funny, bizarre book with disarmingly vivid prose.”
+It’s a dark, insanely funny, bizarre book with disarmingly vivid prose.”
 Goodreads